 Birth injuries can occur for a number of different reasons.
 In some cases the child’s head is too large to fit through the mother’s pelvis.
 Other times the placenta become detached prematurely or the umbilical cord is compressed or twisted.
 Also, when a physician uses forceps or a vacuum during a vaginal birth, injury to the brain can result.
 In many of these instances time is of the essence.
-The doctor is responsible for knowing when a cesarian section is necessary in order to avoid injury to the child.
+The doctor is responsible for knowing when a cesarean section is necessary in order to avoid injury to the child.

 There is no way to completely eliminate the risk of birth injury, but some risk factors that can lead to trouble during child birth are drawn out labor, atypical positioning of the baby, too much Pitocin given to the mother, larger than average sized baby, premature birth and the use of forceps or vacuum.